luiscruz/course_sustainableSE/2026/p1_measuring_software/g7_llm_quantization.md

 group_number: 7
 title: "Measuring the True Energy Cost of Correct LLM Inference"
 image: "img/g7_llm_quantization/project_cover.png"
-date: 02/27/2026
+date: 2026-02-27
 summary: |-
     A model that uses less energy per token is not necessarily cheaper per correct answer.
-This project challenges the common practice of measuring LLM inference energy in isolation by introducing **correctness as a first-class metric**.
+This project challenges the common practice of measuring LLM inference energy in isolation by introducing correctness as a first-class metric.
 We benchmark three recent ~3B-parameter LLMs from distinct model families (Llama 3.2, Qwen 2.5, Phi-3), all at 4-bit quantization, against the MBPP coding benchmark.
-Rather than reporting only energy per token, we measure **energy per correct solution** and find that models with nearly identical per-token costs can differ by over 13× in the energy required to produce a correct output.
+Rather than reporting only energy per token, we measure energy per correct solution and find that models with nearly identical per-token costs can differ by over 13× in the energy required to produce a correct output.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---